 ClevAir – a predictive maintenance tool

 ClevAir is a building automation software for ventilation and energy management, that transforms your buildings into smart ones.
-Unlike a typical building management system which requires the equipment to be replaced and installed, ClevAir is a ‘plug and play’ unit which comes pre-programmed and is equipped with plugs for an easy installation.
 Once installed, the software will itself take care of the system without manual intervention.

 You can install ClevAir onto your legacy systems (not older than 25 years).
 Since the technology is fully scalable, it provides you with real-time insight into your buildings that can be accessed from anywhere, no matter the time of the day.
 You can remotely monitor, control and manage your building system from your computer or mobile device.

 ClevAir works on the predictive approach and offers the following advantages: